Loveable Lemons

 Ingredient Swaps

-• Potatoes - Use a different kind of potato like russets or red potatoes.
+• Potatoes - Swap in russet or red potatoes.

-• Loaded Mashed Potato Bowls: To create a loaded potato bowl, add chopped-up cooked bacon, gluten free chicken nuggets, shredded cheddar cheese, green onion tops, corn, and dairy free sour cream.
+• Loaded Mashed Potato Bowls: op with chopped cooked bacon, gluten free chicken nuggets, shredded cheddar cheese, green onion tops, corn, and dairy free sour cream.

 • Sweet Potatoes Mash: Swap in peeled, diced sweet potatoes and Yukon gold potatoes for another option.